vPC Switch Policy

 Examples

-Section titled “Examples”Example 1: In this example we create our own vPC policy which can be applied to vPC groups, it defines the time to wait until a peer is decleared dead (peer_dead_interval
+Section titled “Examples”Example 1: In this example we create our own vPC policy which can be applied to vPC groups, it defines the time to wait until a peer is decleared dead (peer_dead_interval) and as of when it is considered up (delay_restore_timer).

 apic: access_policies: switch_policies: vpc_policies: - name: default peer_dead_interval: 300 delay_restore_timer: 210